 3. Customer Experience Marketing

-Find more detailed information about customer experience in the hotel industry in the article “4 Use Cases of Facial Recognition in The Hospitality Industry”.
+Find more detailed information about customer experience in the hotel industry in the article “Ways to Improve Customer Experience in the Hospitality Industry”.

 Video: Restaurant Table Booking Chatbot

-Find more detailed information and examples about artificial intelligence use cases in the hospitality industry in the article “How to use Artificial Intelligence in the Hospitality Industry”.
+Find more detailed information and examples of artificial intelligence use cases in the hospitality industry in the article “How to use Artificial Intelligence in the Hospitality Industry”.

-User generated content is created and shared by online end-users.
+User-generated content is created and shared by online end-users.
 It can come in different forms, such as testimonials, comments, forums, blog posts, and social publications, to name but a few.
 When a prospective customer looks for your brand’s content online, he or she will normally read the customer reviews about your company on other websites or social media platforms.
-If you implement user generated content correctly, you will be able to increase your brand awareness significantly.
+If you implement user-generated content correctly, you will be able to increase your brand awareness significantly.
 This strategy will also help you get more room bookings.
-One effective way is to encourage your guests to share their experience on social media.
+One effective way is to encourage your guests to share their experiences on social media.
 To do this, you can run contests, create brand hashtags, or create photo opportunities at your hotel.

 8. Augmented Reality